r0sies/training.artemis.gpu/_episodes/01-IntroSetup.md

 ---
-title: "Creating an environment for GPU computing"
+title: "Intro to GPU computing"

 author: "Nathaniel Butterworth, Cali Willet"

 keypoints:
 - GPU vs CPU
-- CUDA
+- Suitable problems for GPU
+- CUDA, and high level GPU environments
+- Where to get one
 objectives:
 - Understand why GPUs are cool
 - Setting up a development environment